UW Hospital Surgeon Performs 200th Robotic Prostatectomy

 About Robotic Prostatectomy

-In a Robotic Prostatectomy, the patient lies on the operating table under the watchful eye of a surgical assistant, while the surgeon operates the robot while seated at a console a few feet away.
+, the patient lies on the operating table under the watchful eye of a surgical assistant, while the surgeon operates the robot while seated at a console a few feet away.
 The surgeon views the patient's anatomy through a dual-screen viewer that produces a 3-D image magnified 10 times.

 The robot has 3 main arms that are controlled by a pair of knobs that the surgeon can squeeze like castanets.
 Each can be fitted with 5- to 8-millimeter surgical instruments that handle cutting and suturing.
 A fourth arm controls a miniscule camera scope that gives the surgeon an extremely detailed view of the patient.
 The end of the robot's arms are like miniature hands with "wrists" that can move 360 degrees.